-We offer a number of cosmetic and restorative treatments to repair damaged teeth.
+We offer several cosmetic and restorative treatments to repair damaged teeth.
 Otherwise, seemingly minor chips or fractures could soon increase the risk of serious complications.
 You are at more risk of tooth decay and infections.
 In addition, you may feel self-conscious about stains or gaps between your teeth.
 Fortunately, we can use tooth bonding to repair a tooth in a single visit.

 Dental bonding can help patients restore cracked, chipped, or damaged teeth due to decay.
 Dr. David Rever has over 30 years of experience in cosmetic dentistry.
-He commits to restoring every smile in Silver Spring Maryland, and beyond.
+He commits to restoring every smile in Silver Spring, Maryland.

 What is Tooth Bonding?